Safe Intervention Essentials

 - Bring all evidence.

 - Do not let the impaired individual determine treatment.
 Remember, they are sick.

 - Only when all else fails, threaten to call the police.
 Often, this will cause the individual to admit that he/she has a serious problem.

 The priority is to get the impaired individual evaluated and into treatment safely; reporting to the proper state and medical or nursing board can usually wait.
-If your workplace does not have a policy process for reporting, see Getting Help to contact your State Peer Advisor for state-specific information.
+If your workplace does not have a policy process for reporting, call the AANA Peer Assistance Helpline.

 Post Treatment Resources: